 Things and people you need to create medical coding in-house

 If you plan to create your own encoder programs, you’ll need a cross-functional team that covers product, domain expertise, engineering, data, security, and operations.
+These groups will have to have a defined update process for code sets, payer rules, regression testing, audit trails and rollout processes, since the technical difficulty lies not just in developing the system, but maintaining accuracy throughout time.
 Here’s who you will need.

 Product and domain